The 2nd Civil Affairs Company was activated and staffed for the fourth time from Carrier Status on the 23 May 1996 at Fort Gordon in Augusta, Georgia.

 "The Mission" of the 2nd Civil Affairs Company was “To Seal the Victory” in the secure areas of Vietnam by “Winning the Hearts and Minds" of the Vietnamese people.
 To help the Vietnamese civilian population improve the quality of their lives and to try to persuade the Vietnamese to support their nationally elected government - the Government of Vietnam (GVN) in Saigon.

-Civil Affairs Soldiers were once officially described as: 'specially trained soldiers' who were 'culturally oriented and linguistically capable' to provide 'functional expertise about civilians' and civil operations to the 'U.S. commanders of direct action missions or unconventional warfare operations' as well as to assist the GVN internal defense operations Woh !, I am glad someone else could write this, I was there in '66 and '67 and I personally could not have written this 'word salad'.
+Civil Affairs Soldiers were once officially described as: 'specially trained soldiers' who were 'culturally oriented and linguistically capable' to provide 'functional expertise about civilians' and civil operations to the 'U.S. commanders of direct action missions or unconventional warfare operations' as well as to assist the GVN internal defense operations.

 CIVIC ACTION PROJECTS NEVER KILLED ANYONE !